William Rhodes Davis: Controversy

 In December 1940, Verne Marshall, head of the No Foreign War Committee, claimed that Davis, upon returning from a trip to Germany in 1939, presented the State Department with a peace plan representing Göring's views and called for President Roosevelt to serve as mediator between the warring nations.
 Marshall criticized FDR for failing to take advantage of the opportunity, but most viewed the plan as an attempt to impose a "German peace".
 The German government denied any knowledge of such a plan.

-On December 31, 1940, in reaction to Davis's role in forming and financing the No Foreign Wars Committee, U.S. Senator Josh Lee (D-OK) said Davis' support of the new group represented "the diabolically cunning betrayal of the American people."
+On December 31, 1940, in reaction to Davis's role in forming and financing the No Foreign Wars Committee, U.S. Senator Josh Lee (D-OK) said Davis' support of committee represented "the diabolically cunning betrayal of the American people."
 He continued:

 The record of this man Davis shows conclusively the great financial stake he has in a complete Nazi victory in the European war.
 Much of the gasoline sending showers of fiery death into the defenseless heart of London was sold to the German government by this man Davis....
 He is still trying to promote a phony peace through the White House to pull Nazi Germany's chestnuts out of the fire....
 The No Foreign Wars Committee is a timely object lesson in the technique of all Nazi infiltration.

 Davis asserted his loyalty to the United States and said he hoped a negotiated peace could end the war.
 He distanced himself from Marshall and the No Foreign War Committee while expressing sympathy for its aims.
 He asked Sen. Burton Wheeler, a prominent isolationist, to call him before a Senate committee so he could defend himself against "an organized nation-wide campaign ... by financial and competitive interests".

 On January 7, he was subpoenaed to testify before a Washington, DC, grand jury investigating campaign expenditures for violations of the Hatch and the Corrupt Practices Acts during the 1940 presidential campaign.
 The same day, Wheeler scheduled Davis to testify before the Senate Interstate Commerce Subcommittee about the "peace place" described by Marshall.
 Davis testified before the grand jury on January 9.

 In mid-1941, Josephus Daniels, who as U.S. Ambassador to Mexico had firsthand knowledge of his Davis' business and political dealings, was quoted describing how Davis was viewed when he first began trading Mexican oil:

 Some people regarded Davis as a profiteer; others as a man who would furnish needed markets for Mexican oil; and others as a ...
 Nazi agent or as a crook.
 In reality, he was a composite of each of these descriptions.